Remote Patient Monitoring Systems and The Future of Medicine

 For some patients with kidney failure, peritoneal dialysis is an option that enables them to administer dialysis at home.

-Unfortunately, the ability to administer dialysis at home comes with the risk that patients may not adhere to or comply with their prescription.
+Unfortunately, the ability to administer dialysis at home comes with the risk that patients may not adhere to or comply with their prescriptions.

-Non-compliance with peritoneal dialysis prescriptions can be extremely dangerous to a patient’s health.
+Non-compliance with peritoneal dialysis prescriptions can harm a patient’s health.

 For this reason, healthcare providers are beginning to tap into remote patient monitoring technology to track patients and detect potential non-compliance.

-Remote patient monitoring of peritoneal dialysis patients is showing promise in lowering hospitalization rates and reducing the amount of time hospitalized patients stay in the hospital.
+Remote patient monitoring of peritoneal dialysis patients shows promise in lowering hospitalization rates and reducing the time hospitalized patients stay in the hospital.

 The challenge of developing remote patient monitoring devices.